 Ms. daMota has a B.S. in Business Finance from Arizona State University.
 She is a native of New England and currently resides in Alexandria, Virginia.

-Michele Streeter is the Communications Manager for Education Finance Council (EFC).
+Michele Streeter is the Communications Director for Education Finance Council (EFC).
 She joined EFC in March 2015.
 Mrs. Streeter is responsible for developing and implementing EFC’s strategic communications plan.
 This includes managing all communications initiatives, serving as EFC’s spokesperson and point of contact for media inquiries, managing the association’s online (including website and social media) presence, and writing EFC’s daily publication analyzing key congressional, regulatory, political, and economic issues.
 She also writes EFC’s quarterly publication on the association’s advocacy activity, as well as all other external advocacy documents, including one-pagers, white papers, talking points, policy recommendations, op-eds, and letters to the editor.
 Mrs. Streeter also assists with planning and coordinating EFC events.
 In addition, Mrs. Streeter facilitates the College Success Committee and works with committee members to increase visibility.
 Mrs. Streeter also works to facilitate partnerships with other advocacy and industry groups, and works collaboratively with EFC team members on regulatory and statutory issues affecting the EFC membership.

 Mrs. Streeter comes to EFC from the Civil War Trust, where she coordinated federal, state, and local policy and media initiatives, edited the Trust’s award-winning quarterly magazine, and coordinated logistics for press events with high-ranking federal and state officials, including Interior Secretary Sally Jewell and Virginia Governor Terry McAuliffe.
 Prior to her position at the Trust, Mrs. Streeter worked as a Test Developer and Item Writer for the Secondary School Admission Test Board (now The Enrollment Management Association) in Princeton, NJ.